-- (1) "Territory" means any Territory organized after this title is enacted, so long as it remains a Territory.
-However, for purposes of this title and other laws relating to the militia, the National Guard, the Army National Guard of the United States, and the Air National Guard of the United States, "Territory" includes Guam and the Virgin Islands. - (2) "Armed forces" means the Army, Navy, Air Force, Marine Corps, and Coast Guard. - (3) "National Guard" means the Army National Guard and the Air National Guard. - (4) "Army National Guard" means that part of the organized militia of the several States and Territories, Puerto Rico, and the District of Columbia, active and inactive, that- - (A) is a land force: - (B) is trained, and has its officers appointed, under the sixteenth clause of section 8, article I, of the Constitution;
+(1) For purposes of other laws relating to the militia, the National Guard, the Army National Guard of the United States, and the Air National Guard of the United States, the term "Territory" includes Guam and the Virgin Islands.

+(2) "Armed forces" means the Army, Navy, Air Force, Marine Corps, and Coast Guard.
+(3) "National Guard" means the Army National Guard and the Air National Guard.

+(4) "Army National Guard" means that part of the organized militia of the several States and Territories, Puerto Rico, and the District of Columbia, active and inactive, that-

+(A) is a land force;

+(B) is trained, and has its officers appointed, under the sixteenth clause of section 8, article I, of the Constitution;
-- $\left(C\right)$ is organized, armed, and equipped wholly or partly at Federal expense; and - (D) is federally recognized. - (5) "Army National Guard of the United States" means the reserve component of the Army all of whose members are members of the Army National Guard.

-(6) "Air National Guard" means that part of - (6) "Air National Guard" means that part of the organized militia of the several States and Territories, Puerto Rico, and the District of Columbia, active and inactive, that- - (A) is an air force; - (B) is trained, and has its officers appointed, under the sixteenth clause of section 8, article I of the Constitution; - (C) is organized, armed, and equipped wholly or partly at Federal expense; and - (D) is federally recognized. - (7) "Air National Guard of the United States" means the reserve component of the Air Force all of whose members are members of the Air National Guard. - (8) "Officer" means commissioned or warrant officer. - (9) "Enlisted member" means a person enlisted in, or inducted, called, or conscripted into, an armed force in an enlisted grade.
+- (C) is organized, armed, and equipped wholly or partly at Federal expense; and - (D) is federally recognized. - (5) "Army National Guard of the United States" means the reserve component of the Army all of whose members are members of the Army National Guard. - the Army National Guard.
+(6) "Air National Guard" means that part of the organized militia of the several States and Territories, Puerto Rico, and the District of Columbia, active and inactive, that- - (A) is an air force; - (B) is trained, and has its officers appointed, under the sixteenth clause of section 8, article I of the Constitution; - (C) is organized, armed, and equipped wholly or partly at Federal expense; and - (D) is federally recognized. - (7) "Air National Guard of the United States" means the reserve component of the Air Force all of whose members are members of the Air National Guard. - (8) "Officer" means commissioned or warrant officer. - (9) "Enlisted member" means a person enlisted in, or inducted, called, or conscripted into, an armed force in an enlisted grade.